Richard-Zheng/Tencent-Classroom-automatic-refresh/README.md

 ## Notice

 This is just a beta version.
-You may encounter unexpected problems during use.
-If you encounter any problems, you are welcome to [submit issues](https://github.com/Richard-Zheng/Tencent-Classroom-automatic-refresh/issues).
+If you encounter any problems, please go to [submit issues](https://github.com/Richard-Zheng/Tencent-Classroom-automatic-refresh/issues).

-I have just started learning Javascript, and some code writing may not be standard enough.
+I have just started learning JavaScript, and some code writing may not be standard enough.
 Please excuse me.

 ## Compatibility